drewjtaylor/WeeklyDire/README.md

 Styling and responsive layout: Bootstrap/Rectstrap
 Forms: Formik

+Deployed on: Netlify.
+Any pushes to the main branch on github will trigger a redploy of the front end.

 ### Home page
 The home page displays all articles from an asynchronous request to the server.